holt/syringe/README.md

 <img src="https://github.com/holt/syringe/blob/master/img/syringe.png?raw=true" align="right" title="# Just a little pin prick ... there'll be no more AAAAAAAAH!"/>

-Syringe is a minimalist JavaScript framework that allows you to effortlessly implement inversion of control when building applications.
+Syringe is a minimalist JavaScript framework that allows you to quickly and easily implement inversion of control when building applications.

 The Syringe library provides a comprehensive suite of robust yet straightforward API methods that facilitates the development of loosely-coupled code.